Before we begin

 Wherever we use the term “Personal Data”, this means any personal information allowing the identification of individuals such as Connected Individuals, including but not limited to name, previous names, postal address, e-mail address, telephone number, gender, date and place of birth, passport ID, other photo ID, template signatures and nationality.

 Wherever we use the term “Data”, this refers collectively to Corporate Data and Personal Data.

 Wherever we use the term “we” or “our” “us”, we mean HSBC Group companies which act as a data controller in respect of your personal data.
-Unless otherwise stated below, the data controller for the purposes of this notice will be HSBC Bank plc, Amsterdam branch.
+Unless otherwise stated below, the data controller for the purposes of this notice will be HSBC France, Amsterdam Branch.

 What Data we collect

 We’ll only collect Data in line with relevant regulations and law.
 We may collect it from a range of sources.
 Some of it will come directly from you or from others, such as Connected Individual(s), we may generate some of it or obtain it from publicly available sources.
 The information we collect may include: